alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 Introduction to Cutoff Times
 --------------------------------------------

-For a given :class:`EntitySet <EntitySet>`, it's possible to provide time indices and secondary time that are *correct*.
-There is a real time when a row first becomes valid for use and the time index should reflect that reality.
-In contrast, **there is no "correct" way to make predictions**.
-There are many valid questions that can be asked at many valid times and the differences between them are philosophical rather than mechanical.
+For a given :class:`EntitySet <EntitySet>`, there are many possible questions that you might want to ask.
+Trying to predict customer purchases an hour in advance is mechanically different from trying to predict purchases a day in advance.
+Often, it's desirable to test multiple questions and explore which one you want to use in production.
+Featuretools makes that process easier by use of cutoff times.

 A **cutoff_time** dataframe is a concise way of passing complicated instructions to :func:`Deep Feature Synthesis <dfs>` (DFS).
-Each row contains a reference id, a time and optionally, a label.
+Each row contains a instance id, a time and optionally, a label.
 For every unique id-time pair, we will create a row of the feature matrix.

 Let's do a short example.
 We want to predict whether customers ``1``, ``2`` and ``3`` will spend $500 after ``04:00`` on January 1 by the end of the day.
 The ``time`` column emulates the way a human would make a historical prediction.
 It is an instruction to not use any future information constructing that row even if we have it in our entityset.